Unflappable ‘Dr Tony’ became public face of Covid-19 crisis response

 He obtained a masters in public health from UCD in 2015.
 He worked as a cancer researcher from 2008 to 2010 and as a specialist registrar for the HSE from 2010 to 2018.

-His focus as acting chief medical officer will be on reopening the country during the Covid-19 pandemic while taking measures to avoid a second wave of the virus sweeping across the country.
+His focus as acting CMO will be on reopening the country during the Covid-19 pandemic while taking measures to avoid a second wave of the virus sweeping across the country.